Days

 6. Bikrampur Buddhist Ruins – Echoes of an Ancient University

-After lunch, visit the Bikrampur Archaeological Site, where archaeologists uncovered the remains of a Buddhist monastic complex dating back over a thousand years.
+After lunch, visit the Bikrampur archaeological site, where archaeologists uncovered the remains of a Buddhist monastic complex dating back over a thousand years.
 Scholars believe this site was connected to a major Buddhist learning centre during the Pala dynasty.
 Bikrampur is also believed to be the birthplace of Atisha Dipankar, one of the most influential Buddhist teachers in Tibetan history.
 Today, the peaceful ruins—brick foundations, ancient structures, and excavated courtyards—offer a fascinating glimpse into Bengal’s early intellectual heritage.

 7. Sonarong Twin Temples – Terracotta Village Heritage